 Notes

-- Paleo/Whole30: To ensure Whole30/Paleo compliance – use coconut aminos.
-For a gluten-free alternative, use Tamari sauce.
+- Paleo/Whole30: serve with coconut aminos.
 Otherwise, feel free to use soy sauce.

 - How to Serve: we love these Seared Tuna Rice Bowls or these Ahi Tuna Tacos!